5 TOP Rabbit Bedding Materials: PLUS 3 Things You Should NEVER Use!

 2. Alfalfa Hay Rabbit Bedding

-Benefits of Alfalfa Hay for bunnies:
+Benefits of Oxbow Alfalfa Hay for bunnies:

 • Good ratio of stalks and leaves